shadeware1/Sierra-OS/README.md

 - Notices: We do not collect telemtry in anyway whatsoever.
 - This OS is written in LCS script, SDL script, Mint#, C++, C, Rust, HTML, and CSS.
-- All components are Sierra 11 native this OS does not utilize KDE Plasma or GNOME.
+- All components are BlackwingOS native this OS does not utilize KDE Plasma or GNOME.

 - Contant for licensing inquiries.